projectGreenbelt/GreenToad/README.md

 ### Learning Objectives

-* Mark: Increase React proficiency by building react components as part of the View in our site
+* Mark: Increase React proficiency by building react components as part of the View in our site.
 * James: Increase React proficiency, as well as better understand coding skill set pertaining to user authentication and real-time interaction between application users.

 ### MVP